 Coyotes (Canis latrans) are one of eight members of the Family Canidae found in Canada.
-Often mistaken for wolves, coyotes are smaller, have shorter legs in relation to body size, and have narrower, pointed snouts.
-They are a common sight across both rural and urban landscapes, and are often found living in close proximity to humans.
+Often mistaken for wolves, coyotes are smaller, have shorter legs in relation to their body size, and possess narrower, pointed snouts.
+They are a common sight across both rural and urban areas and are often found living close to humans.

 Coyote activity

-Unlike many mammals which go into hibernation, coyotes remain active throughout fall and into the winter.
-Coyotes are typically most active around sunrise and sunset, but in the winter, they become more active throughout the day.
-This seasonal change in behavior can create the potential for more human-coyote interactions to occur.
+Unlike many mammals that go into hibernation, coyotes remain active throughout fall and into the winter.
+They are typically most active around sunrise and sunset, but in the winter, they become more active throughout the day.
+This seasonal change in behaviour can create the potential for more human-coyote interactions.

 Staying safe